top of page

 Drowning remains a leading cause of unintentional death for children in Texas, and these tragedies are 100% preventable.
 If a loved one has been injured or killed in an unsecured pool, you generally have two years to file a wrongful death or personal injury claim.
 However, capturing evidence—such as photos of a broken latch or a missing fence slat—must happen immediately before the homeowner "fixes" the problem.

 At The Law Office of Shaw Clifford, we understand the nuances of Texas attractive nuisance law.
 We are dedicated to holding negligent property owners in Northwest Houston accountable to ensure no other family has to suffer a similar loss.
+Remember, securing your pool isn't just about compliance; it’s about protecting lives.
 Contact us today for a confidential consultation.

 Comments